Ethical Dual Oversight Doctrine

 “Audit isn’t a checkbox.
 It’s a heartbeat.”

-📍 3.2 – Audit Criteria
+3.2 – Audit Criteria

 - Transparency: Can the system explain itself?

-- Intervention Capability: Are failures reversible and correctable?
+- Intervention Capability: Are ethical failures reversible?

 “No black boxes.
 No blackouts.”

-📍 3.3 – Audit Authority
+3.3 – Audit Authority

 “If the auditor benefits from the system’s success, it’s not an audit, it’s PR.”

-📍 3.4 – Audit Failure Consequences
+3.4 – Audit Failure Consequences

-- Immediate suspension of deployment
+- Immediate suspension of system deployment

-- Mandatory public disclosure of the failure and its causes
+- Mandatory public disclosure of failure causes

-- Corrective timeline with transparent milestones
+- Corrective timeline with measurable milestones

-- Ethical remediation, including:
+- Ethical remediation:

 - User notification

-- Data retraction where possible
+- Data retraction where applicable

-- Public apology or compensation, if applicable
+- Public apology or compensation if warranted

 “Harm deserves repair, not silence.”

-📍 3.5 – Audit Documentation Standards
+3.5 – Audit Documentation Standards

-- Reports must include:
+- Must include:

 - Technical analysis

-- Ethical commentary
+- Ethical evaluation

 - Real-world implications

-📍 3.6 – Sustaining the Audit Ecosystem
+3.6 – Sustaining the Audit Ecosystem

 “Oversight must outlast the overseers.”

-📚 4.0 – References
+4.0 – References

 “Doctrine without citation is doctrine without foundation.”

-🌐 4.1 Global Standards & Frameworks
+4.1 – Global Standards & Frameworks

 - OECD AI Principles – Principles for responsible stewardship of trustworthy AI.